What data do you collect about me?

 Can I opt out of receiving marketing information?

 You can ask us or third parties to stop sending you marketing messages by contacting us at any time.

 For website visitors who send an enquiry via wiselaw.co.uk to their chosen professional(s)

-Should you wish to submit an enquiry to an external party via our website, this will be sent to your chosen professional(s)’s firms and Wiselaw will retain an archive copy of your submission.
-We do not have control over, or have responsibility for, how the professionals use your personal data once the enquiry has been forwarded to them.
+Should you wish to submit an enquiry to an external/third party via our website, this will be sent to those chosen professional(s)’s firms and Wiselaw will retain an archive copy of your submission.
+By submitting your enquiry via Wiselaw to your chosen professional(s), you consent to those professionals using the data you have provided in order to contact you where it is in your legitimate interests for them to do so.
+We do not have control over, or have responsibility for, how the professional(s) use your personal data once your enquiry has been forwarded to them.
 However, all professionals will be subject to data protection legislation and will be responsible for using your data in accordance with it.

 Who else do you share my personal data with?